-General competences:
+GC1 Being able to selectively search for and use sources of information necessary to achieve the training objectives.

-The graduate in Biotechnology must:
+GC2 Interpret scientific-technical information with a critical sense, and be able to make presentations based on this information.

-- Be able to selectively search and use sources of information necessary to achieve the training objectives. - Interpret scientific-technical information with a critical sense, and be able to make presentations based on this information. - Be able to make written and oral reports understandable about the work done, with a justification based on the theoretical and practical knowledge gained (Strategic competence of the UdL).
+GC3 Working in a team, with a multidisciplinary vision and with the ability to make a rational and efficient distribution of tasks among team members.

-• Know and properly use the scientific and technical vocabulary of the different areas of Biotechnology.
+GC4 Knowing and adequately using the scientific and technical vocabulary of the different areas of Biotechnology.